Bridal Veils and Headpieces with Beading

 Finger Length Bridal Veils with Beads

 One tier beaded bridal veils are for brides who desire a minimalist but chic look.
-One tier veils are a beauty with any style of wedding dress, but they come without a blusher (a veil worn over the face).
+They are a beauty with any style of wedding dress but come without a blusher (a veil worn over the face).

-If you want to show off your lovely hairstyle on your wedding day, the one tier bridal veil is a great choice because you can wear it at the back of the head.
-It accentuates the bridal hair-do, and the sparkle of crystal clusters at the edges can be quite breathtaking.
+If you want to show off your hairstyle, the one tier bridal veil is a great choice because it can be worn at the back of the head, accentuatuating a bridal hairdo, and with the sparkle of crystal clusters all round the edges, it can be quite breathtaking.

-Beading one tier bridal veils with a generous amount of genuine Swarovski Crystal is a stunner.
-It matches most coloured and floral detailed wedding dresses.
+Beading one tier bridal veils with a generous amount of genuine Swarovski Crystal is a stunner and It matches most coloured and floral detailed gowns.
 The encrusted beadwork shows elaborately when the design at the edges is as much as 6 inches wide.

-Suitable for all wedding gowns, a two-tier veil looks great with both formal and less formal dresses, and usually have a blusher.
-These varieties of veils are obviously fuller than a one tier veil, and they do frame the face beautifully.
+Suitable for all wedding gowns, a two-tier veil looks great with both formal and less formal dresses and usually comes with a blusher.
+These varieties are obviously fuller than a one-tier veil and frame the face beautifully.

 Elbow Length Bridal Veils

-Very popular with today's brides, elbow length beaded bridal veils enhance the wedding dress by allowing everyone see intricate details of the gown.
+Very popular with today's brides, elbow length beaded bridal veils enhances wedding dresses by allowing everyone see intricate details of the gown.

-A lot of gowns have detailed workings around the waist, and this variety of veils allows a visually enhancing detail that's great for full skirted bridal gowns that can be worn for formal and semi-formal weddings.
+Many gowns have detailed workings around the waist, and this variety of veils allows a visually enhancing detail that's great for full-skirted bridal gowns, worn for formal and semi-formal weddings.